bhaskar337/shape-detection/README.md

 # shape-detection

-Implementation of the algorithm proposed in:
+Implementation of the shape detection algorithm proposed in:

 Hewa Majeed Zangana, "A New Algorithm for Shape Detection", 2017